masogit/am-browser-doc/docs/start/upgrade.md

 info: [Migrating] 42 record(s) already be imported successfully.
 ```

-> MongoDB migrating to file DB is not supported.
+> Migrating from MongoDB to file DB is not supported.